-Dr. Korsh Jafarnia is a board certified, fellowship trained orthopedic surgeon specializing in hand and upper extremity.
+Dr. Korsh Jafarnia is a board certified orthopedic surgeon specializing in hand and upper extremity.

-Chief of Methodist Orthopedics & Sports Medicine at Willowbrook in Houston and the hand and upper extremity specialist, Dr. Jafarnia provides patients of all ages with the newest technology and minimally invasive treatment options available.
+Chief of Staff of Methodist Willowbrook Hospital in Houston and the hand and upper extremity specialist at the Methodist Center for Orthopaedic Surgery at Willowbrook, Dr. Jafarnia provides patients of all ages with the newest technology and minimally invasive treatment options available.

 Dr. Jafarnia worked alongside many of Houston's top hand, wrist and elbow specialists at Baylor College of Medicine, where he participated in research projects and received the Teaching Excellence, the Bronze Hammer and the Leonard Marmor Surgical Arthritis Foundation Awards.
 Today he is a clinical assistant professor at Baylor.